Back to blogs

 Writing and compiling solidity code

-Developers write smart contracts in Solidity using its specific syntax to define contract logic, state variables, and functions.
+Developers write smart contracts in Solidity using its specific syntax to define contract logic, state variables, and function.

-• Bytecode: The compiled version of the Solidity code, consisting of low-level machine instructions that the EVM executes.
+• Bytecode is the compiled version of the Solidity code or low-level machine instructions the EVM executes.

-• ABI (Application Binary Interface): A JSON file describing the contract’s functions, input/output types, and events.
-The ABI is required for interacting with the contract from external applications.
+• ABI (Application Binary Interface) is a JSON file describing the contract’s functions, input/output types, and events.
+The ABI allows external applications to interact with the contract.

 Interaction with the Ethereum Virtual Machine (EVM)

-The EVM is the runtime environment for smart contracts on Ethereum and other EVM-compatible blockchains like Polygon and Arbitrum.
-It executes the compiled bytecode and manages their state on these networks, ensuring that contract logic is executed correctly as transactions are processed..
+The EVM is the runtime environment for smart contracts.
+It executes the compiled bytecode and manages its state on these networks.
+This ensures transaction processing and the correct execution of contract logic.

-• When a Solidity contract is deployed to any EVM-compatible network, it is assigned a unique address.
-This address stores the bytecode of the contract on the blockchain.
+• When deployed to any EVM-compatible network, a Solidity contract receives a unique address.
+This address stores the contract's bytecode on the blockchain.

 • Users interact with the deployed contract by sending transactions to its address.
-These transactions can call the contract’s functions, which can modify the contract’s state or execute specific logic.
+These transactions can call functions, which change the contract state or execute specific logic.

-• Each operation executed by the EVM consumes gas, which is paid in Ether (ETH) or the native currency of the specific chain.
-More complex operations require more computational effort and therefore consume more gas.
+• Each operation executed by the EVM consumes gas, paid in Ether (ETH).
+Or the native currency of the specific chain.
+More complex operations need more computation and, thus, use more gas.

 Applications of Solidity